 “I think there is some uniformity in the outpatient evaluation process.
 It's typically a 3-4 day process and I think the testing is very similar at different sites.
 What differs somewhat among programs is how early they want to see patients go through the evaluation process.
 Some transplant centers look at records and think they can predict well what the disease course is going to be and make a conclusion that it's too early [for transplant referral] and ask patients to be re-referred when their disease progresses.
 I generally am not a big fan of that approach, frankly, because I think we don't predict the future very well.” -- Joseph Pilewski, MD

 You will need similar support after your transplant.
-Keep in mind that people with CF who have undergone a lung transplant still can get and spread dangerous germs among others with CF because these germs can remain in their upper respiratory system.
+Keep in mind that people with CF who have undergone a lung transplant still can get -- and spread -- dangerous germs among others with CF because these germs can remain in the upper respiratory system.
 Because of the risk of cross-infection, people with CF should take the same precautions they took before lung transplantation.

 Make sure your transplant center has support groups or can help you find one that's appropriate for you to minimize the risk of cross-infection after your transplant.
 It is equally important to have family and friends nearby to support you in both good times and bad.
 You'll experience both as you navigate the transplant process.